 During the year I have been doing a lot of continuing education such as being accepted into a Future Coaches Program which allows me to collaborate with Swim Alberta, other year round coaches, as well as professionals in the sport physiology/psychology field.
 I am also continuing my credentials for my CSEP personal training in order to be the most up to date and relevant on personal fitness and training.

 I started swimming in Coho when I was 11 and quickly realized that this was what I was meant to do.
-I had an awesome couple years swimming for Coho, made great friends, who are my best friends now, learned how to swim butterfly like a pro and ultimately learned how to grow as an individual.
+I had an awesome couple years swimming for Coho, made great friends, who are my best friends now, and ultimately learned how to grow as an individual.
 Sports and athletics has such a huge impact on my life and still does today.
 Coho was where it all began in my athletic and sport career.
 I left Coho and swam with Riptides for a few more years where I was Nationally ranked and also came home with a silver medal from age group nationals in the 50 fly.

 I'm ready to work hard at 110% effort for the next 4 months!